 It was long ago in the city of Lagos.
-One sweltering day at Estate Bus-stop, waiting with a small crowd to board a Danfo to the extended area of Lagos Island.
-Getting from Estate to Obalende is fifty Naira—everyone pays in the good faith they will alight at the promised destination.
-On occasions, the driver breaks this unspoken contract, in a bid to avoid harassment by the police and other traffic authorities; there is also the decision to avoid the long route causing an eventual delay in returning back to business.
+One sweltering day at Estate Bus-stop, a small number of people were waiting to board a Danfo to the extended area of Lagos Island.
+Getting from Estate to Obalende is fifty Naira—everyone pays in the good faith they alight at the promised destination.
+On occasions, the driver breaks this unspoken contract in a bid to avoid harassment by the police and other traffic authorities; there is also the decision to avoid the long route causing an eventual delay in returning back to business.
 On a day like this we do not get to Obalende.
 Dropping us at the mouth of the bridge is a huge inconvenience, as most passengers will have to complete the rest of their commute by foot.
 Mumbles and curses flit from the lips of disgruntled passengers but no one demands the driver or conductor to do right by them.
 Everyone gets off and begins to find their level; we are all angry but we keep it moving.

 It goes that to ‘keep it moving’ is one of the motley characteristics of Bloom.
-Bloom is an unusual name for the figure of the drudged cog in the supermachine.
-Named after Leopold Bloom from James Joyce’s Ulysses, Tiqqun’s The Theory of Bloom stirs a rhetorical treatise that makes tangible the crisis of a contemporary subject under late capitalism.
-Bloom is incarnated to be at once an individual and universal subject.
-And so, Bloom,“ is masked Nothingness.
-That is why it would be absurd to celebrate his emergence in history as the advent of a particular human type: the man without qualities is not a certain quality of man, but on the contrary man as man, the final realization of the generic human essence, which is precisely the deprivation of any essence, is pure exposure and pure availability: worm” Driven by a complex system of contradictions, Bloom lives in this perpetual nothingness.
+Named after Leopold Bloom from James Joyce’s Ulysses, Tiqqun’s The Theory of Bloom stirs a rhetorical treatise that makes tangible the crisis of a modern subject under late capitalism.
+Bloom is incarnated to at once be an individual and universal subject.
+And so, Bloom, “is masked Nothingness.
+That is why it would be absurd to celebrate his emergence in history as the advent of a particular human type: the man without qualities is not a certain quality of man, but on the contrary man as man, the final realization of the generic human essence, which is precisely the deprivation of any essence, is pure exposure and pure availability: worm”1 Driven by a complex system of contradictions, Bloom lives in this perpetual nothingness.
 Bloom is carved to be a no-one, a nothing-subject, so that he is everyone.
-Given the publication of the text in 2000, the topology of Bloom’s psyche—alienation, ennui, defeat, listlessness, emotional precarity, occasional or sustained misanthropy, an identity crisis today and the day after tomorrow—can as well be similar to, if not more accelerated, in that of a person in this present age.
+Given the publication of the text in 2000, the topology of Bloom’s psyche—alienation, ennui, defeat, listlessness, emotional precarity, occasional or sustained misanthropy, an identity crisis today and the day after tomorrow—can as well be similar to, if not more accelerated in that of a person in this present age.
 Some of these embodied emotions, particularly alienation, have been prophesied in Karl Marx’s early critique of capitalism.
 If Bloom is so distanced from a sense of self in their work, they ultimately risk alienation from themselves, and by extension, others.
-But labour and capital, while playing a heavy hand, isn’t all that influences one’s wellness, consciousness, and desires in a material sphere.
-To enframe everything in a purely economic language also mystifies other psycho-social and political entanglements.
+But labour and capital, while playing a heavy hand, isn’t all that influence one’s wellness, consciousness, and desires in a material sphere.
+To enframe everything in purely economic terms mystifies psycho-social and political entanglements.

-The author(s) frame identities as a “bad substantiality,” providing distraction from the overwhelming nausea of contemporary living.
-Identities might be signifiers that don’t generate a universal essence, Wang argues, “Except that what the signifiers signify within our society are totally different and have very “real” consequences in terms of how we live and what we experience on a day-to-day basis.”
+The author(s) frame identitiy as a “bad substantiality,” providing distraction from the overwhelming nausea of contemporary living.3 Identities might be signifiers that don’t generate a universal essence, Wang argues, “Except that what the signifiers signify within our society are totally different and have very “real” consequences in terms of how we live and what we experience on a day-to-day basis.”4

 It is simply not the experience of some people to gather all subsets of their identities and use that at will to escape the underlying thrum of nothingness undergirding existence.
-It fails to see that regardless of being Nigerian, queer and biologically female, I can be, and am most times miserable together with everyone else.
+It fails to see that regardless of being Nigerian, queer, or biologically femme, I can be, and am most times miserable together with everyone else.

-This notion of shared misery present despite difference is observed from the vignette of the hot day in Lagos, Nigeria.
-I often contemplate the Nigerian Bloom and its unique constitution.
+Shared misery present despite difference can be observed from the vignette of the hot day in Lagos, Nigeria.
+I often contemplate a Nigerian Bloom and its unique constitution.
 How different this experience is for someone living in a nuclear or individualist unit in Lagos and another in an extended family in Ikom, Cross River.
-The hustle in cities is distinct than in township settings; there is also more to be said about how the former contributes to an upward climb on the Bloom scale.
-Instead of attacking a them that takes the “bad substantiality” of race, class of gender serious, Tiqqun, whomever they are, missed the opportunity to highlight the ways modern bodies escape, sometimes to their detriment, this ever present nothingness.
-For instance, Friedrich Nietzsche disabused the consumption of alcohol but not without hinting to an underlying problem.
-Moralizing admonitions, however, on escapist preoccupations fail to unravel the complexities that com-pulse these desires— it victimises without a direct spotlight on the problem, invents unhelpful categories of good and bad.
+The hustle in cities is distinct than in towns.
+Arguably, the former contributes to an upward climb on the Bloom scale.
+Instead of attacking a them that takes the “bad substantiality” of race, class or gender serious, Tiqqun, missed the opportunity to empathise with the ways modern bodies escape, sometimes to their detriment, this ever present nothingness.
+Moralizing admonitions, however, on escapist preoccupations fail to unravel the complexities that compel these desires, it victimises without a direct spotlight on the problem, invents unhelpful categories of good and bad.
+For instance, Friedrich Nietzsche disabused the consumption of alcohol but not without hinting to existential reasons.
 The choice to chase money is as reflective of a Bloom consciousness as the lazing dude who deliberately opts to do nothing; so also, abstinence from alcohol isn’t any braver than the drunken lifestyle.
-In a capitalist reality, Mark Fisher, who is a lot more sympathetic to the depressed subject, names a depressive hedonia distinct from anhedonia which is characterized by an inability to do anything else except pursue pleasure.
+In a capitalist reality, Mark Fisher, who is a lot more sympathetic to the depressed subject, names a depressive hedonia distinct from anhedonia which is characterized by an inability to do anything else except pursue pleasure.5

 “So it follows that Bloom is a free spirit, for he is an empty one.”

-Bloomness is the embodied experience of Nihilism.
+Bloomness can be taken as the embodied experience of Nihilism.
 Teeming with paralysis and passivity, its abysmal dizziness is the winged muse of many a’existential poetry.
 It is a mediatory cuddly-state after disillusionment.
-Dark and brash, the heavy streak on the eyelid’s of a emo-goth; the “noise,’’ blared from spirited industrial music, punk rock and its derivatives.
+Dark and brash, heavy is its streak on the eyelid’s of a emo-goth, the “noise,’’ blared from spirited industrial music, punk rock and its derivatives.
 This nihilist is sometimes proud of their descent: “I am a nihilist motherfucker!” or assumes a stoic position of laughing with their anxieties.
-Nihilism is named frequently as a notorious culprit animating teenage angst and easily takes the fall for heinous crimes.
-In all these positions, nihilism as a void is borne as a field with many affective potentials.
+Nihilism poses frequently as the notorious culprit animating teenage angst and easily takes the fall for heinous crimes.
+In all these positions, nihilism as a void is borne with many affective potentials.

-Bartleby’s ‘empowering’ “I will prefer not to” was a thematic subject for the last chapter in Slavoj Zizek’s, The Parrallax View.
-Here, Zizek asserts the state of perpetually doing nothing as the way “which opens up a new space outside the hegemonic position and its negation.”
-He describes Bartleby’s continuous refusal to do work as a pure negation.
+Bartleby’s empowering “I will prefer not to” was focal in the last chapter in Slavoj Zizek’s The Parrallax View.
+Here, Zizek asserts the state of perpetually doing nothing as the way “which opens up a new space outside the hegemonic position and its negation.”7 He describes Bartleby’s continuous refusal to do work as a pure negation.

 Loopholes are plenteous with Zizek’s only true change by pure negation: the thought that change isn’t transitionary, that watersheds happens in an instant.
-This proposition of pure negativity is as blind to its end as it is to a means of “inherent transgression,” which is a mere contrarian exercise only as radical as pure conceptual exercises in the face of violence.
-Pure negativity is eternal silence, an acceptance, an internal decision to die.
-Both negation and a politics of subtraction—“the gesture of subtraction at its purest, the reduction of all qualitative differences to a purely formal minimal difference.”—that says no to all invitations effect a triangle of social, political and ontological suicide; it is no surprise that the benevolent employer concerned about Bartleby finds him dead at the end of the story.
+This proposition of pure negativity is as blind to its end as it is to a means of “inherent transgression,” which is a mere contrarian exercise, only as radical as pure conceptual exercises in the face of violence.
+Pure negativity is eternal silence, an acceptance, one internal decision to die.
+Both negation and a politics of subtraction—“the gesture of subtraction at its purest, the reduction of all qualitative differences to a purely formal minimal difference.”—that says no to all invitations effect a triangle of social, political and ontological suicide.
+It is no surprise that the benevolent employer concerned about Bartleby finds him dead at the end of the story.10

-A much intentional use of negation is shown by Calvin Warren in Black Nihilism and The Politics of Hope.
+A crucial interpretation of negation is shown in Calvin Warren’s Black Nihilism and The Politics of Hope.
 Nihilism for the black subject is a gateway from the Political and its politics of hope—similar to James Baldwin’s quip on the illusion of incremental progress— prescribed by external structures like the state or the church.
 Hope, as framed by western spirituality, “the point” of black suffering, and the collective jouissance from it are exploited as “conceptual instruments of the Political that will never obviate black suffering or anti-black violence.”
-He continues, “These concepts only serve to reproduce the conditions that render existence unbearable for blacks.”
-So the position of the black nihilist repudiates this exploitative scheme by excising themselves from that corpus of political hope: “The nihilist, then, hopes for the end of political hope and its metaphysical violence.
+He continues, “These concepts only serve to reproduce the conditions that render existence unbearable for blacks.”11 So the position of the black nihilist repudiates this exploitative scheme by excising themselves from that corpus of political hope: “The nihilist, then, hopes for the end of political hope and its metaphysical violence.
 Nihilism is not antithetical to hope; it does not extinguish hope but reconfigures it.
-Hope is the foundation of the black nihilistic hermeneutic.”
-The black thinking body slides past the gravity of grace, the nobility in suffering, the interpretation of meaning from black suffering.
-“Ultimately,” Warren writes, “what the black person must hope for is the end of political hope.”
-If hope can be reconfigured, what is a black nihilist to do when, yet, another black body is killed by the state?
+Hope is the foundation of the black nihilistic hermeneutic.”12 The Black thinking body slides past the gravity of grace, the “nobility in suffering,” the poetry or meaning from Black suffering.
+“Ultimately,” Warren writes, “what the black person must hope for is the end of political hope.”13 If hope can be reconfigured, what is a Black nihilist to do when, yet, another Black body is killed by the state?

 What is it for a body that decides to rise to the sun despite yesterday’s scorch?

-I return to Friedrich Nietzsche’s Will to Power to restore a field of potentiality to the dank deadlock nihilism is usually portrayed to be.
-It is however important to keep in mind that this return is an invitation to think along with him, as these were fragments revised over years but were only published after his death.
+I circle to Friedrich Nietzsche’s Will to Power to restore a field of potentiality to the dank deadlock nihilism is usually portrayed to be.
+It is however important to note that this return is an invitation to think along with him, as these were fragments revised over years but were only published after his death.